 - In the Layer Properties window, click Definition Query.

-- Click New Definition Query.
-Build the expression Mortality Rate Ratio is Not Null.
+- Click New definition query, and build the expression Mortality Rate Ratio is not null.

 Any null values are removed from the data.